-FridaysForFuture is yet again protesting to demand Climate Justice.
-On March 19 we return with fresh calls, new ideas and bolder actions.
+FridaysForFuture has yet again protested to demand Climate Justice.
+On March 19 we returned with fresh calls, new ideas and bolder actions.

 Those in power continue to only deliver vague and empty promises for far off dates that are much too late.
 What we need are not meaningless goals for 2050 or net-zero targets full of loopholes, but concrete and immediate action in-line with science.
 Our carbon budget is running out.
 The climate crisis is already here and will only get worse, so if we are to avoid the worst case scenarios, annual, short-term climate binding targets that factor in justice and equity have to be prioritized by the people in charge.

 Guess who’s back?
 Back Again – FFF!
 We are back, back again on the streets!
 Download the Song “Without Us” here: https://fffutu.re/WithoutUs

 The fossil fuel industry is destroying ecosystems, people’s lives, and our future, yet institutions continue to support and fund this destructive, decaying industry.
 It is time to phase out fossil fuel with no exceptions and no excuses, while factoring in justice and equity for workers and communities on the ground.

 As the world gets hotter and hotter by the year, we must treat the climate and ecological emergency like an emergency — which means immediate action and #NoMoreEmptyPromises from our world leaders.

 Note: The current list is not final and is only a suggestion.
 National/local groups and other sectors of society can suggest modifications to improve this proposal.
 The final list will only serve as a general guide for groups participating in the upcoming strike, who can determine specific targets relevant to their own local campaigns.